TheCodingGround/Values-Principes-Practices/Practices/Problem-Solving.md

 1. Ask when you are not sure about what the problem is
 1. Know how to get unstuck
 1. Red, Green, Refactor
+4. Don't assume that you always understand exactly what the program flow is - use your debugger!